manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ### Core Unit Mandate

 #### Mission
-Recruit best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices, offering amazing candidate experience while being a reliable partner for MakerDAO hiring needs.
+Recruit best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices, and offering an outstanding candidate experience while being a reliable partner for MakerDAO's hiring needs.

 #### Vision
-Thriving ecosystem of Maker Core Units and commercial projects integrating with it, fulfilling their recruitment needs through Maker Talent as one stop-shop for best talent in blockchain.
+Build a thriving ecosystem of Maker Core Units and integrated commercial projects, fulfilling their recruitment needs through Maker Talent as a one stop-shop for best talent in Blockchain.
 Maker Talent sources and recruits for the Maker Community in an efficient and transparent way, while providing state-of-art candidate experience.

 #### Our Values